Fummelknabe/SensorFusionBA_ATRP/README.md

 - Acceleration data is not useful other to determine up direction
     - Maybe Quad is accerlerating too fast and it is often not sensed by imu
     - Only when v_k-1 != v_k != v_k+1 then acceleration can be used
-- Spikes in delta time for max 1.4 seconds
-    - At Peaks, Peaks also in angular Velocity around z Axis
 - Magnetic Field values of imu not working correctly
-- No steering angle was recorded the last data samples
+- No sensed steering angle was recorded

 TODO:
 - Maybe seperate code in different modules